zdfowler0/RevUC2024/README.md

 ### Level 6
 - Addition, Subtraction
+- 2 or 3 numbers 0 - 20
+- Up to two operation
+- No negatives

+### Level 7
+- Addition, Subtraction
 - 2 or 3 numbers 0 - 100
 - Up to two operation
 - No negatives

+>

+### Level 8
+- Multiplication
+- 2 numbers 1 - 5
+- One operation
+- No negatives

+### Level 9
+- Division
+- 2 numbers 1 - 100
+- One operation
+- No negatives or floats

+### Level 10 (Level 8 with more range)
+- Multiplication
+- 2 numbers 1 - 10
+- One operation
+- No negatives

+### Level 11
+- Multiplication, Division
+- 2 numbers 1 - 100
+- One operation
+- No negatives or floats